the opportunity to combine your course requirements with an on-the-ground exposure to life as a missionary

 Who can be a part of MediQuest?

 Members must be trained medical professionals or currently enrolled in medical training program (doctor, RN, PT, OT, etc.).
-This year’s team has space for 6 members.

 If your degree program requires you to complete an internship, serving with AIM is an opportunity to combine your course requirements with an on-the-ground exposure to life as a missionary.